poppops/cv-job-anaylser/README.md

 ## Project Set Up

-This project was created using Express on the backend and React for the front end.
+This project uses an Express backend and React frontend to implement a Retrieval-Augmented Generation (RAG) system.
+Documents are parsed into structured data, embedded using OpenAI, stored in Pinecone, and retrieved to support LLM-based reasoning.

 ### Installation